 What is Contentmart (CM)?

 It’s almost like a marketplace for people who seek to have content outsourced for them to connect with writers willing to give it.
 The writers can choose their own price range and the customer can then select which price they are comfortable with.
+It is similar to these other writing sites.
+And in the following link, see method #5 for a list of legit sites.

-The website itself apparently has nearly a quarter of a million writers ready to work for you and the more popular ones generally charge more.
+Now as for Content Mart, the website itself apparently has nearly a quarter of a million writers ready to work for you and the more popular ones generally charge more.

 -Each writer has their own profile within the site (sort of like a resume) to help people looking to hire them a preview of what they are capable of producing.
 These profiles include how well their work is accepted, the satisfaction rate, which topics the writer/s knows about well, and even some sample articles to view.
 Here’s a screenshot of a profile of one of their better writers.
 This kind of info is good to have initially when you’re considering a writer: